FRINXio/FRINX-machine/README.md

 ### Monitoring services

 Frinx Machine is collecting logs and metrics/statistics from services.
-* Metrics: Prometheus
+* Metrics: InfluxDB
 * Logs: Loki
-* Node monitoring: node-exporter
+* Node monitoring: Telegrad
-* Swarm monitoring: google/cadvisor
+* Swarm monitoring: Telegraf
-* Visualization: Grafana (url 127.0.0.1:3000)
+* Visualization: Grafana (url 127.0.0.1:3000, user: admin, password: admin)

 NOTE: Be aware, that the monitoring system is space consuming.
 For longer monitoring is good to have enough free space on the disc.
 Optimal is 30Gb and more.